yuwchen/InQSS/README.md

 This code is related to the paper accepted by INTERSPEECH 2022:
-InQSS: a speech intelligibility and quality assessment model using a multi-task learning network. https://www.isca-speech.org/archive/pdfs/interspeech_2022/chen22i_interspeech.pdf
+InQSS: a speech intelligibility and quality assessment model using a multi-task learning network
+https://www.isca-speech.org/archive/pdfs/interspeech_2022/chen22i_interspeech.pdf

 ## TMHINT-QI dataset